 The market will have its pauses and falls but I’m overjoyed with the growth I’ve seen recently.
-It’s impressive how quickly capital can growth once you hit a certain dollar threshold as the market barely has to move and my portfolio can spike $10k.
+It’s impressive how quickly capital can growth once you hit a certain dollar threshold.
+The market barely has to move and my portfolio can spike $10k.

-It also makes you realize how much I could lose if the market moves in the other direction, something that’s always important to keep in mind.
-It’s easy to forget that in a market that has been so favorable for the past years but doing these monthly updates and seeing the big jumps always makes me remember that dollar swings can be large in either direction.
+It also makes you realize how much I could lose if the market moves in the other direction.
+Something that’s always important to keep in mind.
+It’s easy to forget that in a market that has been so favorable for the past years.
+Doing these monthly updates and seeing the big jumps always makes me remember that dollar swings can be large in either direction.

-It’s also great to see that my asset allocation has gotten to a point where everything is close to target and I can direct new purchases towards classes that fall below target.
-That means that I’m buying that things that are more likely to be undervalued in relation to other assets from a long term viewpoint and that’s good for my long term returns.
+It’s also great to see that my asset allocation has gotten to a point where everything is close to target.
+I can easily direct new purchases towards classes that fall below target.
+That means that I’m buying that things that are more likely to be undervalued in relation to other assets from a long term viewpoint.
+That’s good for my long term returns.

 Let’s take a look at my portfolio today and where I’ll be directing money next month.

 It’s not another 10k+ growth month but it is the 10th straight month of growth which is great to see.
 It’s nice to see a 0.55% growth in a month where the market was negative even if a lot of that was driven by contributions.

 UNH, one of my biggest individual stock holdings paid out a strong dividend as I talked about here and also continued its strong performance with a 3.58% return since the last update.